 My birth and postpartum experiences have already led me on a path to help other mothers have a postpartum experience free from the blues, anxiety and depression.
 My placenta encapsulation business has been such a blessing and it fills me with gratitude daily.
 I give mothers a gift, but what they don’t realize is I am truly the one receiving.
 I am honored to be a part of these women’s stories, even if it is ever so small.

 I am ready to grow and make better use of this fire in my belly.
 I want to spread the word to couples about the benefits and joys of a natural birth and I want to give them the tools they need to be successful.
 I want my couples to be proud of their experience and I wish for each of them births that are not accompanied by unnecessary emotional baggage and pain.
-I hope that fathers can be inspired by their partner’s courage and strength and feel calm and at peace knowing that they are capable of providing their birthing partners with whatever they need to feel more comfortable, even if that means to leave them alone.
+I hope that partners can be inspired by their partner’s courage and strength, and feel calm and at peace knowing that they are capable of providing their birthing partners with whatever they need to feel more comfortable, even if that means to leave them alone.